ChristopherRC/www.ccadb.org/cas/incident-report.md

      - **CA Owner CCADB Unique ID:** [The CCADB Unique ID value corresponding to the CA Owner's "CA Owner/Certificate" record disclosed in the CCADB.]
      - **Incident description**: [A short description of the nature of the issue.
 This provides just enough context for new readers to understand the details of the incident.]
      - **Timeline Summary:
-          - Non-compliance Start Date
+          - Non-compliance Start Date: [When the non-compliance began.]
-          - Non-compliance Identified Date
+          - Non-compliance Identified Date: [When the non-compliance was detected.]
-          - Non-compliance End Date
+          - Non-compliance End Date: [When the non-compliance ended or is expected to end.]
      - **Relevant policies**: [Describe the policy name(s), applicable version(s), and corresponding section(s) that result in this problem being diagnosed as an incident.]
      - **Source of incident disclosure**: [CHOICE of "Self Reported", "Third Party Reported", or "AUDIT".]